 Benedict Arnold was a General in the Continental Army.
 He was instrumental in the capture of Fort Ticonderoga at the beginning of the American Revolution but eventually turned traitor.

-- Born in Norwich, Connecticut on January 14, 1741, to a successful family until bad business deals, alcoholism, and deaths in the family created financial problems.
+- Benedict Arnold was born in Norwich, Connecticut on January 14, 1741, to a successful family until bad business deals, alcoholism, and deaths in the family created financial problems.

 - His father and grandfather were also named Benedict Arnold.